El Roi Ltd

 Investigate

-Fair and thorough review of all evidence, engaging relevant parties from El Roi and/or the client organisation.
+Fair and thorough review of all evidence, engaging relevant parties from El Roi and/or the client organisation, with due regard to the nature of the complaint.

 Resolve

-Outcome communicated with clear actions to address the complaint and prevent recurrence.
+Outcome communicated within 20 working days, with clear actions to address the complaint and prevent recurrence.
+Extensions will be communicated with justification.

 Making a Complaint

-Agency workers or client organisations can make complaints verbally to any member of El Roi staff or in writing to the registered manager.
-We will acknowledge receipt within three working days and aim to provide a full response within 28 days.
-If we need more time for complex investigations, we will keep you informed of progress.
-All complaints are recorded, investigated impartially, and used to identify themes and drive continuous improvement in our services and agency worker placements.
+Agency workers, client organisations, service users, or their representatives can make complaints verbally to any member of El Roi staff or in writing to the registered manager.
+We will acknowledge receipt within three working days.
+Our aim is to provide a full response within 20 working days.
+If we need more time for complex investigations, we will communicate the reasons for the delay and provide an updated timeframe.
+Throughout the process, we offer support to complainants, ensuring they are informed of progress and their concerns are heard.
+The process is adaptable to different types of complaints, whether they relate to service delivery, staff conduct, or administrative issues, always focusing on fairness and thoroughness.

 El Roi Ltd – Policy Manual | Version 1.0 | October 2025